 From catering to planning to clean up, get yourself back to the party with a little help from our friends at Party Host Helpers.

 Somewhere along the road of adulting, the holidays have gone from presents and merriment to planning and dishes.
 So many dishes.
 And while we are busy running errands, toiling away in the kitchen, and cleaning up, December’s cheer can easily pass us by.

 This year, we are saying “enough.”
 Let’s focus on making memories instead of grocery lists.
 And whether you are hosting a small family get-together or a larger holiday soiree, Party Host Helpers can get you back into that holiday spirit—and back to the party instead of running around working it.

-Renée Patrone founded Party Host Helpers five years ago, recognizing this need among her friends and clients.
+Renée Patrone founded Party Host Helpers eight years ago, recognizing this need among her friends and clients.
 She had been working in event planning—both corporate and through her own business Events by Renée—for years, but noticed that the hosts were the ones putting the most into the party, yet enjoying it the least.
 “I really found a niche and need for it,” Patrone explained.